joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/handling-errors/handling-errors-example-custom-errors-application.md

 code, ActionScript returns the error message only for the first result found ( `message[0]` in the returned XMLList object).

-The next method in this class, `getTitle()`, doesn’t take any parameters and returns a string value that contains the error ID for this specific error.
+The next method in this class, `getTitle()`, doesn't take any parameters and returns a string value that contains the error ID for this specific error.
 This value is used to help you easily identify the exact error that occurred during validation of the XML packet.
 The following excerpt shows the `getTitle()`